 - Verify household income and provide recommendation of continued monthly rent assistance from program.

-- Create and maintain consistent communication channels, both verbal and written, between several parties (i.e. participant, referral sources, law enforcement, collaborating agencies, landlords, etc.)
+- Create and maintain consistent communication channels, both verbal and written, between several parties (i.e. participant, landlord, referral sources, collaborating agencies, debtors, etc.)

-- Provide mediation and advocacy on the participant’s behalf to assure the best client outcomes.
-Serve as an ongoing liaison between clients and collaborating agencies.
+- Provide mediation and advocacy with landlords on the participant’s behalf to develop a workable plan to obtain and/or maintain housing.
+Serve as an ongoing liaison between property managers/landlords and participants.

 - Provide information and referral assistance regarding available support from appropriate social service agencies and/or community programs.

-- Assist participants in development of a strength-based/solution-focused individualized goal and action plan that promotes safety.
+- Assist participants in development of a strength-based/solution-focused individualized goal and action plan that promotes permanent housing and self-sufficiency.

 - Develop an effective, timely referral network in order to ensure ongoing direction and support as needed.